YueLiPicasso/intro_ocaml/OCanren_exercises/aircraft_fleet/README.md

 then there are  two possibilities:

 1. The fleet flies for 2 units of distance, and then run out of fuel before reaching the target;
-1. The fleet flies for 1 unit, then one aircraft abandoned, transferring the fuel (1 unit) to the other, who then continues to fly for 2 units.
+1. The fleet flies for 1 unit, then one aircraft is abandoned, transferring the fuel (1 unit) to the other, who then continues to fly for 2 units.
 Thus the fleet achieves the range of 3 units.